ABOUT

-A former sociology professor turned professional sociologist, I specialize in the study of decision making, organizational behavior, and human-machine interaction.
-For the last several years, I have been involved in developing a more sociologically-informed approach to decision analysis.
-This approach leverages and integrates the strengths of competing perspectives (American pragmatist theory, behavioral economics, cognitive psychology, cultural sociology, organizational analysis, science and technology studies) and offers a model for capturing and evaluating real-world uncertainty management that can be exported and applied to a variety of complex systems and expertise domains.
+The thrust of my academic research, first as graduate student at the University of Chicago and then as professor at Rutgers University, has been about developing a more socially situated approach to decision analysis.
+Using a barrage of qualitative and mixed-method techniques, I expose the powerful impact the social environment has on individual behaviors and choices.
+And I integrate the strengths of competing theoretical perspectives (American pragmatism, behavioral economics, cognitive psychology, cultural sociology, organizational analysis, science and technology studies) to offer a framework for auditing real-world uncertainty management that can be exported and applied to a variety of complex systems and expertise domains.

 RESEARCH INTERESTS